valefras/italian_parliament_corpus/README.md

 - dictionaries are merged in windows around the legislature in order to make correction more robust
 - the evaluation is conducted with the gold standard: uncorrected texts, symspell-corrected texts using the base it-100k dictionary and the symspell-corrected texts using the window dictionaries are compared
 - the correction of all documents is conducted
+## Phases in-depth explaination
+### Preprocessing
+The dataframe of each document page is cleaned in the following manner:
+- truncated words are merged
+- double column pages are merged
+- intestation is removed with a rule-based method (each document type is accounted for) Finally the content of each page is written on to a txt file.
+In this phase, the pages also present in the gold_standard folder are automatically extracted for the evaluation phase.
+### Dictionary creation
+Dictionaries are created in the following manner:
+- the raw dataframe are cleaned from: whitespaces, truncated words, words under a user-specified confidence (tesseract)
+- words are counted and inserted into a Dictionary class for each document, for each legislature
+- the resulting dictionary is cut by a criterion chosen by the user, either top k words by frequency are kept, or the words with a frequency higher than a threshold
+- dictionary is saved in a txt file in the format: <word> <frequency>
+Once a dictionary is created for each legislature, new dictionaries can be created by merging them: this can make the symspell correction more robust.
+The method used for this project is the following: for each legislature a new dictionary is created by merging those in a time window around it, e.g. assuming the user-specified parameter "span" is 5, the dictionary for regno_04 will be created by merging those of regno_02, regno_03, regno_04, regno_05, regno_06.
+### Evaluation
+The evaluation is conducted by comparing the gold standard to:
+- the uncorrected documents (the output of the preprocessing phase)
+- the documents corrected by symspell using the base symspell it-100k dictionary
+- the documents corrected by symspell using the span dictionaries The evaluation metrics used are [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate) and [Character Error Rate](https://torchmetrics.readthedocs.io/en/stable/text/char_error_rate.html).
+### Correction
+The correction of the documents is conducted by iterating over all preprocessed documents and correcting them with symspell and their span dictionaries.
 ## Suggested project directory structure:
 ```bash
 project/